kevinsullivan/cs6501s23/README.md

 - For each section, there should be a `.lean` file in the appropriate place in `lean_source`.
 - Each section should have a corresponding line in `lean_source/mk_all.sh`.

+Numbering in outputs is determined by sphinx labels

+- \# with overline, for parts
+- \* with overline, for chapters
+- \=, for sections
+- \-, for subsections
+- \^, for subsubsections
+- \“, for paragraphs

 Is everything is set up right, the command
 ```